AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/real-use-monitoring-for-aem-as-a-cloud-service.md

 ## How Real Use Monitoring works for a customer {#how-rum-works-for-a-customer}

 Real Use Monitoring automatically monitors client-side traffic automatically.
 As an Adobe customer, you do not need to take any additional steps, as this service is seamlessly integrated into your existing setup.
 With the General Availability (GA) rollout, you automatically benefit from this new feature.
+At present, the Real Use Monitoring service does not support the exposure of metrics via visualization tools.
+This functionality is still under development and in early stages.
+It will be available in future releases.
+We are actively working to ensure the integration meets our quality and performance standards.
+Updates regarding the availability of this feature will be communicated in upcoming releases.

 <!-- Alexandru: hiding temporarily, until we figure out where this needs to be linked to